RuhlMirko/roadmap-projects/README.md

 - Create a tooltip that appears above navigation items when hovered
 - Only HTML and CSS (Try not to use javascript)

+## Calculator

+### Project description:

+This project is not in roadmap.sh but it felt in theme with other projects.
+The project focuses on using eventListeners and DOM manipulation with an appealing UI.

 ## [Accordion](https://roadmap.sh/projects/accordion)

 ### Project Description: